serafinon/AKAI-APC-Key-25-Ableton-Midi-Remote-Script/README.md

 | Rec               | Rec Selected Clip         |

-Installation:
+Installation on Ableton 11:
-for install replace the files in folder "c:\ProgramData\Ableton\Live 10 Suite\Resources\MIDI Remote Scripts\APC_Key_25" by files from this repository for Ableton 11 target path is c:\ProgramData\Ableton\Live 11 Suite\Resources\MIDI Remote Scripts\APC_Key_25
+Replace the files in folder "c:\ProgramData\Ableton\Live 11 Suite\Resources\MIDI Remote Scripts\APC_Key_25" with the files from this repository
 (Don't forget to save your original files)

-There are three versions of script:
-1. 3 rows for scenes, one row for solo and last one for mute buttons
-2. 5 rows for scenes without mute/solo buttons as well as in the original version from Akai
-3. Updated 5 rows by Niccolò Serafino, with bug fixed and duplicate clip function available.
-Tested only on Ableton 11.
-By default, the first version will work.
-If you need the second (5 scenes) - rename the file APC_Key_25.py from repository to new name like APC_Key_25_3row.py and then rename APC_Key_25_5rows.py to APC_Key_25.py

-Tested for Ableton 9 and 10.

-Version for Ableton 11 is available.